islet-project/assets/docs/getting_started/build.rst

    Notes:

    -  If ``PLAT`` is not specified, ``fvp`` is assumed by default.
-See the `Summary of build options`_ for more information on available build options.
+See the `TF-A documentation`_ for more information on available build options.

    -  By default this produces a release version of the build.
 To produce a